-Prerequisites: MUS 124, 126, 351.
-Application of basic conducting techniques specifically to choral music and to interpreting the choral score.
-Conducting recitative; choral style; consonants and vowels; breathing; tone quality and intonation; balance; attack and release; seating charts; and basic choral score reading.
+Prerequisites: ENG 102, MUS 124, 126, 351.
+Application of conducting techniques specifically to choral music and to interpreting the choral score.
+Methods of choral singing such as blend and vowels, diction and tone quality, etcetera are emphasized.
 1 credit.

 MUS 353 INSTRUMENTAL CONDUCTING